 The Audit Committee consists of non-employee directors Mr. Barry, who is the chair of the Audit Committee, Dr. Gussin and Mr. Robertson.
 The Board of Directors of the Company has determined that each member of the Audit Committee is financially literate.
 In addition, the Board of Directors has determined that the composition of the Audit Committee meets the requirements for independence under current Nasdaq Stock Market LLC listing standards and SEC rules.
 The Board of Directors has also determined that Mr. Robertson is an "audit committee financial expert" as defined in the SEC rules.
 The Audit Committee operates under a written charter adopted by the Board of Directors.
 The Company maintains a copy of the Audit Committee charter on its website: www.cassavasciences.com.
-The Audit Committee reviews the Company's internal accounting procedures, consults with and reviews the services provided by the Company's independent registered public accounting firm and makes recommendations to the Board of Directors regarding the selection of the independent registered public accounting firm.
+The Audit Committee reviews the Company's internal accounting procedures, consults with and reviews the services provided by the Company's independent registered public accounting firm.
 The Audit Committee held four meetings during fiscal year 2022.